Esri/arcgis-maps-sdk-dotnet-samples/src/MAUI/Maui.Samples/Samples/Data/StatisticalQuery/readme.md

 ## How it works

 1. Create a `ServiceFeatureTable` with a URL to the feature service.
-2. Create `StatisticsQueryParameters`, and `StatisticDefinition` objects, and add to the parameters.
+2. Create a `StatisticsQueryParameters` with a `List<StatisticDefinition>` parameter.
-3. Execute `QueryStatistics` on the `ServiceFeatureTable`.
+3. Call `QueryStatisticsAsync` on the `ServiceFeatureTable`.
 Depending on the state of the two checkboxes, additional parameters are set.
-4. Display each `StatisticRecord` in the first returned `QueryStatisticsResult`.
+4. Format and display each statistic found in the first `StatisticRecord` of the `StatisticsQueryResult`.

 ## Relevant API